1972–73 Ottawa Nationals season: Playoffs

-The Nationals would open the playoffs with a best of seven series against the New England Whalers, who had a league high 94 points.
+The Nationals opened the playoffs with a best of seven series against the New England Whalers, who had a league high 94 points.
 The series opened up with two games in New England, and the Whalers took advantage of their home ice, defeating Ottawa 6-3 and 4–3 to take a two-game series lead.
 The series moved to Maple Leaf Gardens in Toronto, as the Nationals ownership decided to move their playoff games from Ottawa due to attendance problems.
-The Nationals use their "home ice" advantage in the third game, defeating the Whalers 4–2 to get back into the series, however, New England easily defeated Ottawa in the fourth game 7–3 to take a 3–1 series lead.
-The Whalers would close out the series in the fifth game back in New England, as they beat Ottawa 5–4 in overtime to eliminate the Nationals.
+The Nationals used their "home ice" advantage in the third game, defeating the Whalers 4–2 to get back into the series; however, New England easily defeated Ottawa in the fourth game 7–3 to take a 3–1 series lead.
+The Whalers closed out the series in the fifth game back in New England, as they beat Ottawa 5–4 in overtime to eliminate the Nationals.